Concert 1st December 2019 at Benijofar

 Crescendo International Choir have recently discovered hidden talent among their ranks!
 Contralto VIVIENNE GEE has written the words for two contrasting pieces of music which the choir are learning for their forthcoming concerts.

 The first is called LIVING LOVE and is set to the music of “Poeme” by Zdenek Fibich.
 The second one is a new Christmas poem called SING!
 IT’S CHRISTMAS which has been set to music in four part harmony by Crescendo’s own Musical Director CHAS SMITH.
-Both pieces have been enthusiastically welcomed by the members of the choir.
-As one choir member said “It’s lovely to be learning something completely new that no-one else has heard yet.
-We are really looking forward to singing them and I’m sure the audience will like them both.”

 THANK YOU ADELE